 - Each family member gains understanding of and accepts their role in solving the family problems

-- Learn skills to more effectively coparent, negotiate agreements and move forward
+- All family members learn skills to more effectively coparent, negotiate agreements and move forward

-- Personal and relationship harmony for family members
+- Family members gain personal and relationship harmony for family members

-- Establishing a family culture of mutual respect
+- Each family member learns to stablish a family culture of mutual respect

 Overcoming Barriers’ Family Camp does not assign blame or make custodial determinations (legal or physical) or child access recommendations.
 Our work is focused on being an intensive ”jump-start” for families to begin the process of getting beyond their enduring, conflicted patterns and venturing along a path of healing.
 In this way, the family—and the professionals—must understand that this is first small step in a commitment to change—that will have its ups and downs—and will likely take a significant amount of time.

 By the time most families are referred to us, there are no easy resolutions.
 It is not reasonable or feasible to expect our interventions to “fix”families in less than one week.
-For families, or professionals, to expect a dramatically different result with a complete shift in people at the end of the week is a recipe for failure.
-We are providing tools for families as well as planting a seed for moving forward, which will require nurturance, and commitment on the part of the parents and the involved legal and mental health professionals.
+For families, or professionals, to expect a dramatically different result with a complete shift in interpersonal relationships at the end of the week is a recipe for failure.
+We provide tools for families as well as plan seeds for moving forward.
+These initial seeds or new ways of thinking will require nurturance, and commitment on the part of the parents and the involved legal and mental health professionals.

-Implementation of the Overcoming Barriers’ Aftercare recommendations is integral to the camp program and part of a long-term commitment to change and necessary component for success.
+Implementation of the Overcoming Barriers’ Aftercare suggestions is integral to the camp program and part of a long-term commitment to change and necessary component for success.